yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_manual_policy.md

 If you need to create separate policies for such cases, interoperating with different vendor services can become arduous.
 This involves creating several complicated policies that might only differ in one field in each filter.
 To avoid this duplication, you can create a *policy assembly* that inserts the WS-Security `UsernameToken` into the message and generates the XML-Signature.

 However, instead of explicitly configuring fields mentioned above (for example, enveloped or enveloping signature, include a `<wsse:BinarySecurityToken>`, or signing key to use), the policy assembly can use selectors for these fields, which are configured dynamically at runtime.
-For more details, see [*Select configuration values at runtime* on page 1](general_selector.htm).

 The policy assembly advertises that it requires configuration details to be called generically from other policies.
 For example, it requires the key to sign the message.
 By templating the signing policy as a policy assembly, and making it available to call from other policies like any other filter, the caller must set the signing key for the policy assembly.
 In this way, different policies that require a signed `UsernameToken` can call the same policy assembly.
 By using selectors to pass in different signing keys, messages are signed using the appropriate key for each calling policy.